Floorp-Projects/Floorp/tools/profiler/docs/instrumenting-rust.rst

 .. note::
     This guide explains Rust markers in depth.
-To learn more about how to add a marker in C++ or JavaScript, please take a look at their documentation in :doc:`markers-guide` or :doc:`instrumenting-javascript` respectively.
+To learn more about how to add a marker in C++, JavaScript or JVM, please take a look at their documentation in :doc:`markers-guide` or :doc:`instrumenting-javascript`,
+    :doc:`instrumenting-android` respectively.

 Examples
 ^^^^^^^^